nubskr/walrus/distributed-walrus/docs/usage.md

 ```
 cd distributed-walrus
 make cluster-up        # builds the image and starts node1–node3
+make cluster-bootstrap # same as cluster-up, but waits for Kafka ports to open
 make cluster-logs      # follow all node logs
 make cluster-down      # stop and remove containers + data volumes
 ```